Analyzing plant-based meat & seafood sales

 Distribution

-- Store sets must do more with less.
-Distribution declines mean fewer products are responsible for the sales volume of the entire category.
+Store sets must do more with less.
+Distribution declines mean fewer products are responsible for the sales volume of the entire category, and consumers may have a harder time finding what they want.
 Just as distribution growth can be a boon to an industry, distribution losses and assortment shrinkages can hinder growth.
 That said, shelf consolidation can also be an opportunity for brands that can maintain shelf space—if their products are good enough to earn repeat purchases.

 Velocity